Forecasting and Inventory Management

 A joint venture with Smeal College of Business' Center for Supply Chain Research.
 Cosponsored by the Council of Supply Chain Management Professionals.

 This course will provide participants with practical techniques to generate more accurate forecasts and desired inventory levels as well as to monitor and improve forecasting and inventory management performance over time.
 We will discuss what sources of information can be used to improve forecast and inventory management performance.
 In addition, we will investigate the critical financial impacts that overinflated inventory levels may cause.

 Who Should Attend

-This program is for managers or analysts who are new to supply chain processes and particularly those new to working in demand management (forecasting and inventory management) or who want to improve their knowledge in the area.
-Those who work as functional counterparts in finance, information systems, manufacturing, or marketing will also benefit.This is a required course for those pursuing a Certificate in Supply Chain Operations.
+This introductory program is for managers or analysts who are new to supply chain processes and particularly those new to working in demand management (forecasting and inventory management) or who want to improve their knowledge in this area.
+Those who work as functional counterparts in finance, information systems, manufacturing, or marketing will also benefit.This program is among the options for those pursuing a Certificate in Supply Chain Operations.

 At the end of this course, you will be able to: